mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_structural-image-bet-and-qc.md

 <br/>

 **Overview of lab exercise** <br>
 We will work with the T1 image from sub-01 in ds003030.
-To start consistent habits for working with data in the bids structure, we'll store our output in derivative folders, each named after the preprocessing step being run (`bet` and `fast`).
-Within the `fast` directory, we will then use the commandline tool `fslstats` to do math with the images to create variables that quantify how well different tissues are differentiated.
+To start consistent habits for working with data in the bids structure, we'll store our output in a derivatives folder called `anat`.
+We will then use the commandline tool `fslstats` to do math with the images to create variables that quantify how well different tissues are differentiated.

 **Step 1: Set up derivatives** <br>
 We can make new directories with sub directories using `mkdir` with some additional options:
 * Our base `bids directory` is `~/fmriLab/ds003030`.
 Change directories to move yourself there in the terminal, and make our derivatives directories:
     * `cd ~/fmriLab/ds003030`
-    * `mkdir -p derivatives/bet/sub-01`
-    * `mkdir -p derivatives/fast/sub-01`
+    * `mkdir -p derivatives/anat/sub-01`
-    * You should now have a `derivatives` directory, with two folders inside of it named `bet` and `fast`, which each have a directory for `sub-01`
+    * You should now have a `derivatives` directory, with a folder inside of it named `anat` which contains `sub-01`
 </br>

 **Step 2: Run BET to separate brain from non-brain** <br>
 We will run commands from within the subject derivatives directory and use relative file path addresses to refer to files in our base bids directory.
-* In the terminal, move yourself to sub-01's bet derivatives folder:
+* In the terminal, move yourself to `sub-01`'s anat derivatives folder:
-    * `cd ~/fmriLab/ds003030/derivatives/bet/sub-01`
+    * `cd ~/fmriLab/ds003030/derivatives/anat/sub-01`
 *  We will use FSL's `bet` tool (**b**rain **e**xtraction **t**ool) to strip away skull
     * Type `bet` into the terminal prompt to see its usage
         * Our `<input>` image is the reconstructed T1w image in our base `bids directory`